mattlewis92/cordova-plugin-is-debug/README.md

 # cordova-plugin-is-debug
 A cordova plugin to detect if the device is running in debug mode or not.
+Debug mode is when the app is built and installed locally via xcode / eclipse / the cordova cli etc, compared to release mode when the app was downloaded from the app / play store via an end user.
+Common use cases include:
+* using a different API endpoint for development
+* using a different push notification certificate for development and production

 ## Install